rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 of the sectioning node's parent.
 Consequently, the parent of a type-2 sectioning node represents the parent container of the declared section.

-Note that this definition does not take into account what kind of node that parent container must be.
-The only requirement is that such a parent container must be a parent node.
-Other than that, the parent container can be any node.
+Note that this definition does not have to take into account what kind of node that parent container is.
+That a node is a section's parent container is a requirement of a section, not a characteristic of the node.
+That is, any parent node can potentially be the parent container of a type-2 section.

 Note that the parent container of a type-2 section is presequent to its sectioning node.
 That is, because the parent container is an ancestor of